 Communication.
 Students enhance listening, verbal and writing skills by attending workshops, meeting with consultants, holding company meetings, preparing presentations, advertisements, trade show materials and sales pitches.

 Collaboration.
 The program is designed so that each student is placed into a company of students they do not already know.
 By working together, students tap into each individual’s talents, expertise, interests and smarts in a setting conducive to collaboration and creativity.

 Creativity.
 At the heart of the Emerging Entrepreneur Project is the innovation or invention that each company develops.
 Students generate ideas from brainstorming sessions, interviews with experts, personal experience and a host of resources—the possibilities are endless!
 Over the years, OBW students developed countless ideas for products and services long before they made it to market including vitamin water, digital picture frames and satellite phones.

 Critical Thinking.
 While the project provides a framework, each company works throughout the week solving problems by applying information and knowledge acquired through multiple sources such as the web, OBW workshops, experts/consultants, surveys and personal experience.

-Students may complete a printed application or submit their application online at www.ohiobusinessweek.org.
+Students must submit their application online at www.ohiobusinessweek.org.
 Students are required to provide the name of a teacher, counselor or school administrator who will endorse their application.

 Once accepted, students are asked to pay a commitment fee of $449 to help defray the remaining cost of meals, housing and materials at the program.
 Financial aid is available to those students who qualify.

 The total cost for meals, housing and materials for the week is $949.
 Each student attends OBW thanks to a $500 scholarship donated from a local business, civic organization or foundation.
-OBW plans to provide scholarships for more than 140 students from all over Ohio this summer.
+OBW will provide scholarships for 175 students from across Ohio this summer.